LLaMA 2 and the New Wave of Open Language Models

 - Trained on 2 trillion tokens — twice as many as LLaMA 1 and with more rigorously filtered data.

 - Competitive on benchmarks.
 LLaMA 2 70B matches or beats GPT-3.5 on MMLU, TriviaQA, HumanEval, and others.
-It doesn’t reach GPT-4, but brings it much closer than any prior open model.
+It doesn’t reach GPT-4, but it’s much closer than any prior open model.

 - Commercial licence.
 The most transformative part.
 The Llama 2 Community License[2] allows product use for free, with few restrictions.